rdvm/m1hypr/README.md

   a local server.
 In my experience repository actions were, not surprisingly, way faster when I switched to a US mirror.

-* Set locale by uncommenting correct line in `/etc/locale.gen` and placing that same value as the top/only line in `/etc/locale.conf` and running `locale-gen`.
+* Set locale by uncommenting the correct line in `/etc/locale.gen`, placing that same value as the top/only line in `/etc/locale.conf` and running `locale-gen`.
   * In my case that was `LANG=en_US.UTF-8`
 * Set your timezone using `timedatectl`.
 Check out out the [Arch Wiki](https://wiki.archlinux.org/title/System_time#Time_zone) or other parts of the internet for more info.

 ```
 timedatectl set-timezone America/Chicago
 ```

 * Update the system with

 ```
 pacman -Syu